Curvature bounds, regularity and inextendibility of spacetimes: Curvature and Regularity

 making $z_2\in I^+(z_1)$.
 This holds for all $z_2\in I^+(x)\cap U$, thus $I^+(x)\cap U=I^+(z_1)\cap U$, contradicting local distinguishing.
 Moreover, note that we have $\tau(z_1,z_2)\leq\tau(x,z_2)$ by the reverse triangle inequality, proving that $\tau(x,.)=\tau(z_1,.)$ on $U$ (which will be used in later arguments). \end{pr}

 Note that in the above proof we do not make use of the fact that $\bar z_1 \leq \bar z_2 \Rightarrow z_1 \leq z_2$.
 However, we do use the fact that the strict causal sense does not require the causal relationship $z_1 \leq z_2$.
-It is this additional strength of the strict condition that means we do not require the assumption that $X$ is not locally isolating, which is used in the rest of this section.
+It is this additional strength of the strict condition that means we do not require the assumption that $X$ is not locally timelike isolating, which is used in the rest of this section.

 Two weaker versions of the four-point curvature condition are curvature bounded below in the timelike four-point sense and in the (non-strict) causal four-point sense.
-Here we show that for these conditions, regularity is implied under the additional assumption that the space is not locally isolating.
+Here we show that for these conditions, regularity is implied under the additional assumption that the space is not locally timelike isolating.

-\begin{thm}[4-point TLCBB implies regularity] Let \Xll be a \LpLS that is locally distinguishing and not locally isolating.
-If $X$ has timelike curvature bounded below (TLCBB) (in the timelike 4-point sense) and has $\tau$ continuous within small enough comparison neighborhoods, then $X$ is regular. \end{thm} \begin{pr} As in the previous proof, we can suppose towards a contradiction that there is a maximizer $\gamma\colon[0,1]\rightarrow X$ with $\gamma(0)\ll \gamma(t_0)\not\ll\gamma(1)$ contained in a small enough $\geq k$-comparison neighborhood $U$.
+\begin{thm}[4-point TLCBB implies regularity] Let \Xll be a \LpLS that is locally distinguishing and not locally timelike isolating.
+If $X$ has timelike curvature bounded below (TLCBB) (in the timelike 4-point sense) and has $\tau$ continuous within small enough comparison neighbourhoods, then $X$ is regular. \end{thm} \begin{pr} As in the previous proof, we can suppose towards a contradiction that there is a maximizer $\gamma\colon[0,1]\rightarrow X$ with $\gamma(0)=:y\ll \gamma(t_0) =: x \not\ll\gamma(1)$ contained in a small enough $\geq k$-comparison neighbourhood $U$.
 We want to show that $I^+(x)\cap U=I^+(\gamma(1))\cap U$.
 As before, $I^+(\gamma(1))\subseteq I^+(x)$ is immediate.